xonotic/xonotic/Docs/faq.md

 ## Was a compromise attempted?

-Yes, many in the Nexuiz community tried to [reach a compromise](http://alientrap.org/forum/viewtopic.php?f=4&t=6079), such as having Illfonic  contribute some artwork and/or gamecode back to Nexuiz GPL and for them  to use a derivative name for their project, e.g. "Nexuiz Reloaded".  <del>Illfonic [flatly refused](https://web.archive.org/web/20101212220555/http://alientrap.org/forum/viewtopic.php?p=76108&f=7) all such suggestions.</del> This, along  with the clear stance that Alientrap has taken on this issue, made it  clear that no compromise could be reached.
+Yes, many in the Nexuiz community tried to [reach a compromise](http://alientrap.org/forum/viewtopic.php?f=4&t=6079), such as having Illfonic  contribute some artwork and/or gamecode back to Nexuiz GPL and for them  to use a derivative name for their project, e.g. "Nexuiz Reloaded". ~~ IllFonic flatly refused such suggestions. ~~ This, along  with the clear stance that Alientrap has taken on this issue, made it  clear that no compromise could be reached.

-**Update** It has been clarified that, despite some of misleading wording in previous communication, Illfonic will be contributing _some_ of the game code back to Nexuiz GPL, mainly having to do with bandwidth improvements and animation blending.
+**Update!** It has been clarified that, despite some of misleading wording in previous communication, Illfonic will be contributing _some_ of the game code back to Nexuiz GPL, mainly having to do with bandwidth improvements and animation blending.

 ## Do you despise Vermeulen, LordHavoc or Illfonic?